maxim591/GoLang-Password-Generator/README.md

 - **Character set control** - Toggle uppercase, lowercase, numbers, and special characters
 - **Interactive menu** - User-friendly terminal interface
 - **Instant generation** - Get passwords in seconds

+Note: This is a learning project for Go development.
+Always use additional security measures for critical passwords.